microsoft/live-share/docs/collab-vs.md

 ![VS output window](media/vs-output.png)

 Once the debugger attaches on the owner's side, all participants are also attached.
 While there is one debugging "session" running on the owner's machine, all collaborators are connected to it and have their own view.
+A browser window on connected to the web application also automatically starts up.

 ![VS debugger attached](media/vs-debugger.png)